hackerbeats/SimpleTicket-Style-Guide/README.md

 ![SimpleTicket logo prompt screenshot highlighted](https://user-images.githubusercontent.com/122168069/212476511-9ab2d27f-b8e1-45e2-8bd3-f2e80b450030.png)

 This DALL•E generated icon image spoke to me.
-We've all been there before, tethered to the support line and at the whims of disgruntled customers.
+We've all been there before, tethered to the support line and at the whim of endless inquiries and disgruntled customers.

 I then imported the DALL•E .png icon file into Adobe Illustrator and performed Image Trace to vectorize the image for further editing.